isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://friendlybuildings.bca.gov.sg/industry-professional-af-about-accessibility-fund.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Agriculture Productivity Fund
+#### Agriculture Productivity Fund (APF)

 The APF supports local farmers in their efforts to expand production capability, boost yield and raise productivity.
-The is available for farms with valid SFA farm licence.
+The APF is available for food farms with valid SFA farm licence.

 <a href="https://www.sfa.gov.sg/food-farming/funding-schemes/agriculture-productivity-food" target="_blank" style="color:#037e8a">Find out more</a>

-#### Aviation Development Fund
+#### Aviation Development Fund (ADF)

-The ADF supports the development of innovative airport solutions and capabilities that will maintain Changi Airport’s status as a leading global air hub.
+The Aviation Development Fund (ADF) supports the development and growth of the aviation industry in Singapore, with focus on raising airport productivity, building capabilities, and developing manpower.

 <a href="https://www.caas.gov.sg/who-we-are/areas-of-responsibility/developing-the-industry/aviation-development-fund" target="_blank" style="color:#037e8a">Find out more</a>

-#### Business Design Thinking Programme

-With up to 90% funding support, companies are trained in Design Thinking process and tools over 2-3 days of classroom training and mentored in implementation of an innovation project over a period of up to 6 months.

-<a href="https://www.wsg.gov.sg/programmes-and-initiatives/design-thinking-manpower-lean-programme.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Business Events in Singapore
+#### Business Events in Singapore (BEiS)

-The BEiS scheme supports businesses in the MICE sector to anchor and grow quality events as well as catalyse the innovation of new content
+The BEiS scheme seeks to encourage the business events industry to anchor and grow quality events as well as catalyse the innovation of new content.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/business-events-in-singapore-beis.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Business Improvement Fund
+#### Business Improvement Fund (BIF)

-The BIF provides funding support for tourism companies taking on capability development and/or innovation projects that improves productivity and competitiveness in the tourism sector.
+The BIF aims to encourage technology innovation and adoption, redesign of business model and processes in the tourism sector to improve productivity and competitiveness.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/business-improvement-fund-bif.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Capability Transfer Programme

+Get funding support for developing and acquiring new capabilities from foreign specialists.

+<a href="https://www.wsg.gov.sg/programmes-and-initiatives/capability-transfer-programme.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Career Support Programme (CSP)

-Receive wage support of up to $42,000 for up to 18 months when you hire eligible Singapore Citizen PMETs.
+Defrays cost of hiring by providing employers with up to $42,000 of salary support when they hire eligible unemployed Singapore Citizens in Professionals, Managers, Executives and Technicians (PMET) jobs.

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/wsg-career-support-programme-employers.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Career Trial

-Provide cost-free option to companies to assess potential hire's job fit via a short-term work stint before offering employment.
+Allows companies to assess jobseekers' job fit through a short-term trial, before formal employment.
+Government will provide training allowance to the jobseekers for the trial period (up to 3 months).

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/career-trial-employers.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Citrep+

 Build ICT technical skills for your employees in areas such as cyber security, data analytics, network and infrastructure and software development.
 Funding support of up to 90%.

 <a href="https://www.imda.gov.sg/imtalent/programmes/citrep-plus" target="_blank" style="color:#037e8a">Find out more</a>

 #### Co-Creation Grant

-With up to $30,000 funding support, this grant supports software developers to develop innovative solutions that integrates tax seamlessly into digital solutions used by taxpayer and/or harnesses IRAS' APIs.
+With up to $30,000 funding support, this grant supports software developers to develop innovative solutions that integrates tax seamlessly into digital solutions used by taxpayers and/or harnesses IRAS' APIs.

 <a href="https://www.iras.gov.sg/irashome/About-Us/Public-Engagement/IRAS-Co-Creation-Grant/" target="_blank" style="color:#037e8a">Find out more</a>

-#### Company-Led Training Programme
+#### Company-Led Training (CLT) Programme

 CLT accelerates professional development through on-the-job training programme for fresh to mid-level professionals acquiring competencies for jobs in demand by industry, especially the Digital Economy sector.

 <a href="https://www.imda.gov.sg/programme-listing/TechSkills-Accelerator-TeSA/Company-Led-Training-Programme-CLT" target="_blank" style="color:#037e8a">Find out more</a>

-#### Cruise Development Fund
+#### Cruise Development Fund (CDF)

-CDF provides funding support for cruise industry players' embarking on activities that will build strong consumer demand for cruises from Singapore.
+The CDF supports cruise industry players such as cruise lines, travel agents, charterers and trainers in activities that will build strong consumer demand for cruises from Singapore.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/cruise-development-fund-cdf.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Design Thinking Business Transformation Programme

+The programme aims to support companies in their business transformation and innovation capabilities.
+Companies will be trained in the design thinking process with mentoring sessions over the six-month programme.

+<a href="https://www.wsg.gov.sg/programmes-and-initiatives/design-thinking-manpower-lean-programme.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Digital Project Management Services